Dr Daniel Bailey

 Daniel Bailey is a GOsC osteopath member of Council and a member of the Policy and Education Committee

 Daniel qualified from the British College of Naturopathy and Osteopathy (now the British College of Osteopathic Medicine) in 2002.
 Since then, he has worked in private practice in Wolverhampton, including five years as part of the medical team for a Premier League football club.

-Daniel has also worked in osteopathic education since 2004: initially as a Senior Lecturer at Oxford Brookes University; then Module Leader for the College of Osteopaths, and since 2012, Unit Leader at the University College of Osteopathy.
+Daniel has also worked in osteopathic education for over 15 years: initially as a Senior Lecturer at Oxford Brookes University; then Module Leader for the College of Osteopaths; and most recently as Unit Leader at the University College of Osteopathy.

-Daniel has attained an MSc in Neuromusculoskeletal Healthcare and a PgCert in Academic and Clinical Education.
-He is currently in the final stages of his PhD at Keele University, which has involved leading various studies in the NHS investigating and measuring adherence to exercise for musculoskeletal (MSK) pain.
+Daniel has obtained an MSc in Neuromusculoskeletal Healthcare and a PgCert in Academic and Clinical Education.
+He has also completed a PhD from Keele University’s school of medicine, which has involved leading various studies in the NHS investigating and measuring adherence to exercise for musculoskeletal (MSK) pain.